Paul Andrew Mitchell, Sui Juris

 emphasis added]

-requirement, under a "Disclaimer" heading, that users not modify the content of the character stream in
+explicit requirement, under a "Disclaimer" heading, that users not modify the content of the character stream in any way,

 "The purpose of this requirement is faithfully to preserve all punctuation, Capitalization [sic], bold [sic], italics [sic], and underlines [sic] exactly as found in the original text.
 Permission is hereby given to translate the electronic fourth edition into formats compatible with different word processors, resulting at most in cosmetic changes like different margins which may cause changes in pagination."